A Spectral Tur\'an Problem for a Fixed Tree: Introduction

-In our next theorem, we are able to show that it is possible, using Theorem~\ref{thm: tree embedding}, to determine the structure of a spectral extremal graph $G$ more precisely and improve the upper bound in Theorem~\ref{thm: bounds for T - spex} to $f(\delta-2, n) + \Theta(n^{-1})$ if it is known that $T$ is embeddable in $\overline{K_l} \vee m S_{\delta}$.
-This determines $\spex(n, T)$ within an interval of length $\Theta(n^{-1})$.
+In our next theorem, we are able to show that it is possible, using the embedding Theorem~\ref{thm: tree embedding}, to determine the structure of a spectral extremal graph $G$ more precisely by giving an almost complete description of the degrees of vertices.
+This improves the upper bound in Theorem~\ref{thm: bounds for T - spex} to $f(\delta-2, n) + \Theta(n^{-1})$ if it is known that $T$ is embeddable in $\overline{K_l} \vee m S_{\delta}$, determining $\spex(n, T)$ within an interval of length $\Theta(n^{-1})$.
+These results make progress on determining $\spex(n,T)$ for $\delta \ge 2$ as asked in \cite{fang2024spectral}.

-In this theorem we again give an explicit bound on the threshold $N$ for $n$ which is the same as threshold in Theorem~\ref{thm: T - SPEX contains k_l,n-l}.